triposat/Covid-19_Cases_Visualization/README.md

 - This is one of my best project which I made in `5 Days`.
 - This Project is really amazing.
-- They will help you a lot in learning something new In python.
+- They will help you a lot in learning something new in `PYTHON.

 </h3>